jameshughes89/cs4XX-EvolutionaryComputation/site/topics/selection/selection.rst

 Selection and Population Management
 ***********************************

-* One of the driving forces of evolutionary computation algorithms is the variation operators
+* One of the main driving forces of evolutionary computation algorithms is the variation operators
 * Another major driving force is the selection strategy

     * This determines an individual's ability to survive and have offspring based on their fitness values